Émilienne Morin: Spanish Civil War

 In the lead up to the Spanish coup of July 1936, Durruti began military training to prepare for what they knew was coming.
 He and other anarchists began practicing with a rifle at a firing range in the neighbourhood, but kept this secret from Morin, who found out from her neighbours.
 She later complained that she was always the last person to know about Durruti's revolutionary activities, which kept her on the sidelines of his political activism.
 When the military uprising finally happened, Morin observed the fighting in Barcelona, but she was not allowed to take up a rifle herself.
 She watched Francisco Ascaso die outside the metalworkers' union building; she later said it looked to her like a suicide, as had he ran out towards the Nationalist barracks by himself.

 With the outbreak of the Spanish Civil War, Morin joined her companion's self-titled Durruti Column, leaving their daughter behind in Margaleff's care.
 She climbed into a lorry that was loaded with food and set off for the Aragon front.
 Upon her arrival in Burcharaloz, Durruti found out she was on one of the lorries.
 He acknowledged her with a look, then moved on without saying a word.
 She quickly set to work organising the administrative apparatus of the Durruti Column, and took charge of its press department.
 She soon became known by the nom de guerre of "Mimi-FAI".
 On one occasion, she recalled flying to Madrid with Durruti in André Malraux's plane.
 Upon arrival, Durruti ordered the local police to give them their files about the two of them.

 In November 1936, when Durruti went to fight in the defence of Madrid, Morin decided to leave the front and return to Barcelona to care for their daughter.
 She had a brief phone call with him during the Battle of Ciudad Universitaria, but he was in too much of a rush to talk to her for long.
 The last thing he said to her was that he would see her again soon.
 But on 20 November, Morin received a visit from a CNT member, who told her that Durruti had been killed in action.
 His funeral was held three days later.
 At his funeral service, Morin was addressed by Joan Garcia Oliver in his capacity as Minister of Justice; he said that she represented all the women who were widowed in their war against fascism.
 After her companion's death, the Republican government offered to promote Morin to the rank of lieutenant colonel, but she refused.
 For a brief period, she instead worked for the CNT defence council.
-In an article for Le Libertaire, she intrepreted Durruti's last words ("We renounce everything except victory") to mean the victory of the confederal militias and the Spanish Revolution over the Nationalists, and called on French workers to support it.
+In an article for Le Libertaire, she interpreted Durruti's last words ("We renounce everything except victory") to mean the victory of the confederal militias and the Spanish Revolution over the Nationalists, and called on French workers to support it.